-The National Anti-Drug Strategy for 2013-20 defines the main objectives and framework for drug prevention, which puts an emphasis on the enhancement of quality and improvement of the effectiveness of prevention activities, with particular focus on addressing risk factors leading to the initiation of substance use.
-Prevention is embedded in activities of numerous institutions representing educational, health, social affairs and family and criminal justice sectors.
+The National Anti-Drug Strategy (2013-20) defines the main objectives and framework for drug prevention; it puts an emphasis on increasing the quality and improving the effectiveness of prevention activities, with a particular focus on addressing risk factors leading to the initiation of substance use.
+Prevention is embedded in the activities of numerous institutions representing the education, health, social affairs and family, and criminal justice sectors.
 Non-governmental organisations (NGOs) also play an important role in the delivery of prevention programmes.
 Most prevention interventions are now centrally monitored, while evaluations of their effectiveness remain rare.

 In Slovakia, environmental strategies focus on controlling alcohol and tobacco.

-Educational and Psychological Counselling and Prevention Centres also provide prevention interventions, which focus on elementary school pupils and other young people.
-Primary and secondary schools have a drug prevention coordinator, who is usually a school psychologist or a teacher, who are part of a country-wide network, although integrated training or education programmes are rare.
+Educational and Psychological Counselling and Prevention Centres also provide prevention interventions, with a focus on elementary school pupils and other young people.
+Primary and secondary schools have a drug prevention coordinator, usually a school psychologist or a teacher; these coordinators are part of a country-wide network.
+However, integrated training or education programmes are rare.

 Community prevention programmes are targeted at recreational activities, such as organising summer camps and sports activities for young people and children within leisure centres.
 The website of the National Monitoring Centre for Drugs provides online information and consultation services.

-Selective prevention interventions are organised by health and social welfare services and NGOs in recreational settings, such as festivals, for children and young people in disadvantaged and Roma communities, for marginalised families, and for young offenders.
+Selective prevention interventions are organised by health and social welfare services and NGOs in recreational settings, such as festivals, for children and young people in disadvantaged and Roma communities, for marginalised families and for young offenders.
 Educational and Psychological Counselling and Prevention Centres provide counselling services to pupils with learning, personality, psychological or behavioural problems.
-As regards indicated prevention, specialised psychological counselling is also provided for families with drug dependence problems and for disruptive children in school settings.
+As regards indicated prevention, specialised psychological counselling is provided for families with drug dependency problems and for disruptive children in school settings.